nombreinvicto/DataAnalyst/Project3_WineDataSet/README.md

 Description:

-In this project, descriptive statistical analysis has been performed on data provided by [UCI](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
+In this project, descriptive and inferential statistical analysis has been performed on data provided by [UCI](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 The dataset consists of physicochemical properties and quality ratings of red and white wine samples.
-A rigorous descriptive statistical analysis has been performed to answer pertinent questions related to the correlation of wine physicochemical properties and quality ratings.
+A rigorous descriptive/inferential statistical analysis has been performed to answer pertinent questions related to the correlation of wine physicochemical properties and quality ratings.
 The dataset has been attached in the repository as csv files.